anath703/text_analytics_news/Tables/readme.md

-This folder contains csvs the TOKENS, VOCAB, and LIBRARY tables.
+This folder contains csv files for the TOKENS, VOCAB, and LIBRARY tables.